merrycheng/PHBS_BlockChain_2018-1/README.md

 2PS is built by taking advantage of the EOS ecosystem and its smart-contracts capabilities.
 EOS is chosen as 2PS main-net over other likewise solutions such as ETH or NEO for the following reasons (as of today):

-•	**Scalability**: EOS can process about 1 million transactions per second versus 10,000 for NEO and about 30 for ETH making transactions faster and providing higher reliability for projects requiring a potentially large traffic as 2PS.
+•	**Scalability**: EOS can process about 1 million transactions per second versus 10,000 for NEO and about 30 for ETH making transactions faster and providing higher reliability for projects requiring a potentially large traffic such as 2PS.

 •	**DPOS (Decentralized proof of stake)**: This consensus mechanism developed for EOS allows to minimize the hashing power needed to ensure transactions are valid and secure, while not requiring a particularly large coin’s distribution to entrust the consensus compared to POW and POS respectively.